 Seems we get another batch of Eevee evolutions in Gen 4 covering Grass and Ice types respectively.
 I personally like Leafeon’s design much more than Glaceon (but I feel like the latter looks mad basic for some reason).
 Though what’s odd about the two is the way to get them.
 You have to go to a Moss Rock or an Icy Rock (which are placed in different places in Sinnoh, Unova, Kalos, and ORAS Hoenn).
 Overall. not bad and great additions to a growing evolutionary lineup.

 Even Gligar gets an evolution with Gliscor (which you can get by leveling in the night while holding the Razor Fang).
 I remember him mostly because Ash has one in the Anime.
+Though from Gen 2, I was happy that Gligar got this evolution, making it even better in battles with its Ground/Flying mix.
 Very cool Pokemon for sure and has the cool looks going on!

 As the evolved form from Piloswine (after teaching it Ancient Power and leveling it up), Mamoswine while based on a mammoth (I think) didn’t exactly interest me either.
 I do know that it is one of the few rideable Pokemon in X/Y so I suppose that’s a thing…